rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 -------

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+5.1 (x) Option to tell Glamayre if game is really HDR, or SDR, if it detects 10 bit output. (+) Faster approximate PQ curve for HDR. (x) Fixed artefacts when using Fake GI offset with FSR or DLSS (cause was different resolution depth buffer).

 5.0 (+) Faster AO. (+) Fake GI: better contrast, better colour, if depth is available. (*) Fake GI: large scale AO, enhanced local AO and bounce. (*) HDR mode with automatic detection of format.
 Automatically uses sRGB curve, PQ curve or linear depending on whether input is 8, 10 or 16 bit. (*) Tone mapping compensation - in SDR mode this gives us better Fake GI. (+) Fix banding artefacts on high sharp values.